The Pre-Islamic Presence of Buddhism in North Africa and West Asia

 The wish to avoid any such restrictions or humiliation and to receive financial or social benefits naturally drove many to denounce their religion and accept the new faith.
 Thus, many Zoroastrians in Iran eventually refused protected status and converted to Islam.
 It is unclear if a similar situation developed among the Buddhists in Bactria and Bukhara, but it is not unreasonable to assume that it did.

 The process of converting to Islam was primarily an external affair at this time, in accordance with the Murjiah custom.
 One had simply to proclaim one’s acceptance of the primary articles of Islamic faith and carry out the basic religious duties of praying five times each day, paying the tax for relief of the Muslim poor, fasting during the month of Ramadan, and making pilgrimage to Mecca once in one’s life.
-Above all, one had to submit to Umayyad rule, for the main point demanded was a change of political, rather that spiritual allegiance.
+Above all, one had to submit to Umayyad rule, for the main point demanded was a change of political, rather than spiritual allegiance.
 Those who broke the Sharia laws were tried in an Umayyad court and were punished, but still remained officially Muslim citizens with all civil privileges.
 Only Allah could decide who was sincere in their religious beliefs.

 Such custom was tailored for winning subjects who would be faithful and obedient to Arab rule.
 It naturally attracted those who would convert simply as a political, social, or economic expedient, while internally maintaining belief in their own religions.
 The children and grandchildren of such converts, however, growing up in the external framework of Islam, became far more sincere than their parents and grandparents in accepting the new faith.
 In this way, the Islamic population of Central Asia began gradually to grow in a nonviolent manner.